Event-triggered Learning for Linear Quadratic Control: Introduction

 \subsection{Related Work}

 The idea of event-triggered learning, \ie triggering model learning when needed, was first proposed in~\cite{Solowjow2018,Solowjow2019} to achieve communication savings in networked control systems, where model-based predictions are used to anticipate other agents' behavior and thus, avoiding continuous communication.
-Recently, the idea of event-triggered learning has been applied to event-triggered pulse control~\cite{baumann2019event} and to track human running gaits in sensor networks~\cite{beuchert19}, where it yields significant communication savings.
-In all of the above articles, the times between two communication instances are analyzed and treated as random variables.
+Recently, the idea of event-triggered learning has been applied to event-triggered pulse control~\cite{baumann2019event} and to track human running gaits in sensor networks~\cite{beuchert19,beuchert20}, where it yields significant communication savings.
+In all of the above articles, the times between two communication instances are analyzed and their statistical properties are used to trigger learning updates.
 By deriving a model-induced probability distribution and simultaneously testing how likely it is that observed inter-communication times are actually drawn from this probability distribution, it is possible to construct learning triggers.
-Further, statistical guarantees can be deduced based on concentration inequalities such as Hoeffding's inequality.
+Further, statistical guarantees can be deduced based on concentration inequalities, such as Hoeffding's inequality.
 In this article, we build on the main idea of ETL, but we develop learning triggers for a very different setting: models will be used for control design (instead of predictions), and triggers will be based on control performance (rather than communication).
+In addition to the conceptual novelty, the herein proposed approach is also very different from a technical point of view.
+In particular, we consider Chernoff inequalities to incorporate auto-correlations in a distribution-based learning trigger.
 This is the first work to develop the idea of ETL for control.
 Concretely and to the best of our knowledge, this is the first approach that online monitors the performance of an LQR and triggers model learning when needed to improve performance.